mmullin98/Ethical-Hacking/README.md

 ## Assignment 1
 Grade: A+
-- Detailed description of 4 different vulnerabilities in for the OWASP Security Shepherd Project.
+- Detailed description of 4 different vulnerabilities for the OWASP Security Shepherd Project.

+## Assignment 2
+Grade: A-B
+- Detailed description of 10 different vulnerabilities for the OWASP Securirty Shepherd Project.